sabbatD/slib/README.md

 ## SLIB

 for non-comertial use only
-thi library is just help-lib that makes my work faster and more comfortable
+this library is just a help-lib that makes my work faster and more comfortable

 ## SABBAT